DeepakRoat/plagDetectionSystem/README.md

 This project detects plagiarism between two C code files by analysing token frequencies, N-gram sequences, and structural similarities through Abstract Syntax Trees (ASTs).
 To compile the files, give the command
-"gcc main.c tokenizer.c file_util.c hash_table.c helper.c ngram.c plagiarism_check.c ast.c parser.c  -o plagiarism_detector" and then to find out the percentage similarities betweeen the input files, run the main.c file using the command - "./plagiarism_detector test1.c test2.c", where test1.c and test2.c are the files in which similarities is being calculated.
+"gcc main.c tokenizer.c file_util.c hash_table.c helper.c ngram.c plagiarism_check.c ast.c parser.c  -o plagiarism_detector" and then to find out the percentage similarities betweeen the input files, run the main.c file using the command -
+"./plagiarism_detector input1a.c input2a.c", where test1.c and test2.c are the files in which similarities is being calculated.
+Input files are two c code files and output will be plagiarism calculated via 3 different methods .
+1. Frequency based : indicates surface-level similarities ,this only detects plagiarism involving minor changes like renaming variables .
+2. N-Gram : captures pattern-based similarities , this indicates structural similarity between codes.
+3. AST based :  A high AST similarity percentage indicates deep structural similarity, variable names may be changed this part indicated logical similarity between codes.
+This has max contribution to final plag.
+4. Finall plag percentage (includes all three factors)